 Diabetes Programs

-Diabetes is a chronic disease that causes blood sugar levels to rise higher than normal.
-Diabetes affects more than 29 million people.
 A condition called prediabetes occurs when blood sugar levels are higher than normal but not high enough for a type 2 diabetes diagnosis.

 More than 86 million Americans have prediabetes and are at risk of developing diabetes.
 Diabetes has no cure, but prediabetes can be reversed.